-Theres a few things you can do to help your FLF transition indoors well, such as supplementing light with a grow light and increasing humidity through a humidifier (read on for more info on humidity).
+Theres a few things you can do to help your FLF transition indoors well, such as supplementing light with a grow light (more info on using grow lights indoors here) and increasing humidity through a humidifier (read on for more info on humidity).

 Dealing with Lower Light During Winter